Our commitment is first and foremost to the community of people living with or affected by diabetes or other conditions of glycemic dysregulation.

 Our public benefit mission is as follows:

-To provide and protect our turnkey solutions for safe and effective autonomous glycemic control;
+To provide and to protect a potential turnkey solution for safe and effective autonomous glycemic control;

 To bring our technology to as many people living with diabetes or other conditions of glycemic dysregulation as possible in an expeditious and responsible manner;